c4cs/c4cs.github.io/_commands/tools/apropos.md

 ### `apropos --and`
-This command allows you to find queries that contain all of the keywords listed, not just one.
+`apropos --and` allows you to find queries that contain all of the keywords listed, not just one.

 ~~~ bash
 $ apropos --and move files